zeldigas/text2confl/docs/contributing/table-width.md

 ## Confluence cloud format

-Confluence cloud has completely different approach to table and column width handling.
+Confluence Cloud has a completely different approach to table and column width handling.

 On `table` level you need to define 2 attributes that control width and positioning: